-It is illegal to distill and sell alcohol to the public in the UK without a licence from HM Revenue & Customs (HMRC)1.
+It is illegal to distil and sell alcohol to the public in the UK without a license from HM Revenue & Customs (HMRC).2